Save Money by Reusing Greywater

 - Save unused drinking water

-- Wash your dishes inside a dishpan instead of directly in the sink
+- Wash your dishes inside a dishpan instead of directly in the sink, so the water doesn't go down the drain

 - Wash fruits and vegetables in a bowl of water, instead of under running water